US and Iran dig in and ramp up threats as war rages with no end in sight

 US and Iranian leaders trade threats

 At the Pentagon, Hegseth warned that Tuesday “will be yet again our most intense day of strikes inside Iran: The most fighters, the most bombers, the most strikes, intelligence more refined and better than ever.”
-He said “the last 24 hours have seen Iran fire the lowest amount of missiles they have fired yet.”
+He said the last 24 hours had seen the fewest Iranian missiles fired in the war.

-Gen. Dan Caine, chairman of the Joint Chiefs of Staff, said U.S. forces hit more than 5,000 targets, and that their objectives included striking “deeper into Iran's military and industrial base.”
+Gen. Dan Caine, chairman of the Joint Chiefs of Staff, said U.S. forces hit more than 5,000 targets.

-Witnesses reported hearing several explosions in Tehran in the afternoon as Israel commenced a new wave of airstrikes.
-Many shops were shuttered.
+The Pentagon separately said Tuesday that about 140 U.S. service members have been wounded in the war, and the “vast majority” of the injuries were minor, with 108 service members already back on duty.
+Eight U.S. service members suffered severe injuries, and seven have been killed.

+In Iran, at least 1,230 people have been killed, while the death toll is at least 397 in Lebanon and 12 in Israel, according to officials.

 Iran's leaders have remained defiant after days of heavy strikes targeting the country's leadership, military, ballistic missiles and disputed nuclear program.
 Iran's parliament speaker, Mohammad Bagher Qalibaf, said on X that Iran was “definitely not looking for a ceasefire.”